nishkarsh25/MusicAppUi/README.md

 1. Open Android Studio.
 2. Click on "Open an existing Android Studio project."
-3. Navigate to the directory where you cloned the repository and select the "MyWishlistApp" folder.
+3. Navigate to the directory where you cloned the repository and select the "MusicAppUi" folder.
 4. Click "OK" to open the project.

 ## Build and Run